 For all that, it is a supremely uplifting and honest book, chronicling the difficulty faced by one child and her struggles in learning to read.
 The raw truth of this book as Ms. Polacco details her struggles with deciphering letters and their accompanying sounds, is juxtaposed against the caring Mr. Falker and his charismatic ability to change one child’s gradual mistaken belief that they are not smart because their learning curve is different.

 They have what is termed a learning disability – they process information differently.

 Trisha’s drawing talent and ability become evident and are a soothing comfort in her struggle to adjust from a comforting farm life with which she is familiar, and her new life as the family moves to California.
 Her reading struggles intensify, accompanied by the unrelenting taunts of a classmate.

-Fifth grade will be life changing.
-His elegant clothing and insistence on civility are only his outward hallmarks.
+Fifth grade will be life changing for her.
+Mr. Falker’s elegant clothing and insistence on civility are only his outward hallmarks.